jouellnyc/AWS/delete_vpc2/README.md

 ```
 ./delete_lb_and_vpc2.sh
 ```
-Then Just Click Delete VPC in the GUI and all the rest will be deleted This will take at least 11 minutes due to the waiting for dependencies
+This will take at least 11 minutes due to the waiting for dependencies.
+No need to click anything in the AWS console!

 ## Authors
 [https://github.com/jouellnyc](mailto:jouellnyc@gmail.com)